Our Expert Recruitment Consultants have put together their hottest tips, so you can boss your next job interview.

 3 – Behaviour

-There are several things to mention here, did you know that many Employers will approach the receptionist, or indeed anyone you have had an interaction with to discuss your general behaviour and attitude ahead of your interview?
-Be kind and courteous to everyone you come across and the most obvious one – turn your phone off or at the very least put it on silent and do not take it out once you are inside the building!
+Did you know that many Employers will approach the receptionist, or indeed anyone you have had an interaction with to discuss your general behaviour and attitude ahead of your interview?
+Be kind and courteous to everyone you come across and don’t forget to turn your phone off or at the very least put it on silent!

 If you have time to pull out your phone because you’re waiting, then instead have a look around the company, look at any products that they have on display, look at how they present themselves to their customers and clients.